City hall and community center now open

 Comcast has expanded access to internet, waiving late fees, and providing free hot spots.

 At their March 16 meeting, the city council declared a state of emergency due to COVID-19.
 The state of emergency provides additional tools to allow the city to assist or receive assistance from other communities.
 It also makes the city eligible for potential funding.
-The emergency declaration is through May 18, 2020 and directs staff to:
+The city council extended the emergency declaration at their May 18 meeting.
+It will expire when the State's peacetime emergency expires or the council takes further action.
+The emergency declaration directs staff to:

 - Determine if certain services and operations can be adjusted or suspended